pyeventsourcing/eventsourcing/docs/topics/features.rst

 Additional features
 ===================

-**Optimistic concurrency control** — ensures a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
-Leverages any optimistic concurrency controls in the database adapted by the record manager.
+**Versioning** - allows model changes to be introduced after an application has been deployed.
+Both domain events and domain entity classes can be versioned.
+The recorded state of an older version can be upcast to be compatible with a new version.
+Stored events and snapshots are upcast from older versions to new versions before the event or entity object is reconstructed.

 **Snapshotting** — avoids replaying an entire event stream to obtain the state of an entity.
 A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as events.

-**Versioning** - allows model changes to be introduced after an application has been deployed.
-The state of an older version can be upcast to be compatible with a new version.
-Both domain events and domain entity classes can be versioned.
-Stored events and snapshots can be upcast from older versions to new versions before the event or entity object is reconstructed.
+**Hash chaining** — Sequences of events can be hash-chained, and the entire sequence of events checked for data integrity.
+Information lost in transit or on the disk from database corruption can be detected.
+If the last hash can be independently validated, then so can the entire sequence.

+**Compression** - reduces the size of stored domain events and snapshots, usually by around 25% to 50% of the original size.
+Compression reduces the size of data in the database and increases transit time across a network.

-**Application-level encryption** — encrypts and decrypts stored events, using a cipher strategy passed as an option to the sequenced item mapper.
+**Application-level encryption** — encrypts and decrypts stored events and snapshots, using a cipher strategy passed as an option to the sequenced item mapper.
 Can be used to encrypt some events, or all events, or not applied at all (the default).
-This means data will be encrypted in transit across a network ("on the wire") and at disk level including backups ("at rest").
+This means data will be encrypted in transit across a network ("on the wire") and at disk level including backups ("at rest"), which is a legal requirement in some jurisdictions when dealing with personally identifiable information (PII) for example the EU's GDPR.

-**Data integrity** — Sequences of events can be hash-chained, and the entire sequence of events checked for integrity.
-If the last hash can be independently validated, then so can the entire sequence.
-Events records can be encrypted with an authenticated encryption algorithm, so you cannot lose information in transit or at rest, or get database corruption without being able to detect it.
+**Optimistic concurrency control** — ensures a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
+Leverages any optimistic concurrency controls in the database adapted by the record manager.

 **Worked examples** — simple example application and systems, with an example entity class, example domain events, and an example database table.
 Plus lots of examples in the documentation.